Republicans seek to make vaccine passports the next battle in the pandemic culture wars

 “We are not supporting doing any vaccine passports in the state of Florida,” DeSantis said Monday.
 “It’s completely unacceptable for either the government or the private sector to impose upon you the requirement that you show proof of vaccine to just simply be able to participate in normal society.”

-Other Republicans have used more inflammatory rhetoric with Rep. Marjorie Taylor Greene (R-Ga.) calling the passport idea “Biden’s Mark of the Beast” and some conservative activists comparing it to Nazi policies to track and exterminate Jews.
+Other Republicans have used more inflammatory rhetoric, with Rep. Marjorie Taylor Greene (R-Ga.) calling the passport idea “Biden’s Mark of the Beast” and some conservative activists comparing it with Nazi policies to identify Jews.

-The hyper-charged rhetoric is directed at a nascent initiative between the Biden administration and private companies to develop a standard way for Americans to show they have received a coronavirus vaccine.
-The idea behind the passports or certificates is that it would be a way to ensure people could return to normal activities without risking further spread of a virus that has killed more than 550,000 Americans.
+The hyper-charged rhetoric is directed at a nascent initiative between the Biden administration and private companies to develop a standard way for Americans to show they have received a coronavirus vaccination.
+The idea behind the passports or certificates is that they would be a way to ensure that people could return to normal activities without risking further spread of a virus that has killed more than 550,000 Americans.

-Unlike some of the recent attacks from conservatives focused on cultural or economic issues that centered on children’s books and “Satan Shoes,” this one focuses directly on the Biden administration and taps into a long-standing warning from the right: That a powerful federal government will try to control the population.
+Unlike some of the recent attacks from conservatives focused on cultural or economic issues that centered on children’s books and “Satan Shoes,” this one focuses directly on the Biden administration and taps into a long-standing warning from the right: that a powerful federal government will try to control the population.

-“There’s been this pent up opposition to lock downs and mask mandates and so this is building on that,” said David Boaz the executive vice president of the Cato Institute, a libertarian think tank.
+“There’s been this pent-up opposition to lockdowns and mask mandates and so this is building on that,” said David Boaz, executive vice president of the Cato Institute, a libertarian think tank.
 “Now there’s this suggestion that if you don’t get a vaccine, you might not be able to do — we’re not quite sure what.
 I can see how there’s a market for that concern.”

-The attacks also focus on an area that’s been a strength for Biden: His handling of the pandemic.
-Under Biden’s watch the vaccine distribution has significantly ramped up in the country and, according to federal survey data, reports of vaccine hesitancy are decreasing.
-Covid deaths have also plummeted from January highs, in part because larger portions of older Americans have been inoculated.
-But there’s been an uptick in infections in recent days as states have relaxed covid restrictions.
+The attacks also focus on an area that’s been a strength for Biden: his handling of the pandemic.
+Under Biden’s watch, vaccine distribution has significantly ramped up and, according to federal survey data, reports of vaccine hesitancy are decreasing.
+Covid-19 deaths have also plummeted from January highs, in part because larger portions of older Americans have been inoculated.
+But there’s been an uptick in infections in recent days as states have relaxed coronavirus restrictions.

-Now the effort by some Republicans to create doubt about a vaccine passport program threatens to define the Biden administration effort while it’s still in the earliest phase, blunting their ability to roll out an idea that could be a popular project and putting the administration on the defensive.
+Now the effort by some Republicans to create doubt about a vaccine passport program threatens to define the Biden administration effort while it’s still in the earliest phase, blunting its ability to roll out an idea that could be a popular project and putting the administration on the defensive.

 The discussion around a passport has been led by various industries, including airlines, entertainment venues and sports leagues.
-Biden officials have repeatedly said there will be no national mandate.
+Biden administration officials have repeatedly said there will be no national mandate.

 Matt Gorman, a Republican strategist, said the fierce opposition from many in the party spawned organically and called the news that the White House is working with the business community on vaccine passports or certificates “a trial balloon that went over like a lead balloon.”